in-the-keyhole/khs-sherpa/README.md

 		}
 	}

-The @Param annotation is used to specify request paramters for an endpoint method.
+The @Param annotation is used to specify request parameters for an endpoint method.

-# URL to access the TestService.helloWorld() java method is formatted in this manner
+### URL to access the TestService.helloWorld() java method is formatted in this manner

 	http://<server>/<webapp>/SherpaServlet?endpoint=TestService&action=helloWorld

-# URL to access the TestService.add(x,y) java method is formatted in this manner
+### URL to access the TestService.add(x,y) java method is formatted in this manner

 	http://<server>/<webapp>/SherpaServlet?endpoint=TestService&action=add&x_value=100&y_value=200

 Configuring Sherpa
 ------------------
-Define a sherpa.properties file in your webapps classpath.
+Define a sherpa.properties file in your webapp classpath.
 The only required entry is the endpoint.package entry, which tells sherpa where to find Java Endpoints.